 - Spousal Support – If you are separated or divorced and are receiving spousal support/alimony payments, the landlord will need to see your separation agreement or divorce decree to verify the amount and length of time that you will receive these payments.

-- TDAP – The Temporary Disability Assistance Program (TDAP) is available to help low-income disabled Marylanders through a period of short-term disability or while they are awaiting approval of federal disability support.
-The program is funded through the State of Maryland to provide help to individuals without dependent children.
+- TDAP – The Temporary Disability Assistance Program (TDAP) is available to help low-income Marylanders with disabilities through a period of short-term disability or while they are awaiting approval of federal disability support.
+The program is funded through the state of Maryland to provide help to individuals without dependent children.
 The landlord will want proof of this benefit and will need to know how long you will be receiving payments.

 - Temporary Cash Assistance (TCA) – Maryland’s Temporary Assistance to Needy Families (TANF) program provides cash assistance to families with dependent children when available resources do not fully address the family’s needs and while preparing program participants for independence through work.
 The landlord will need to see documentation that shows how much you receive every month.